Technical help and in-kind support

 - plant with the same diversity and spacing as the reference community (the plant community you’re taking as a guide)

 - consider long-stem (deep) planting if you’re planting near a river.

 Threatened species and endangered ecological communities

 Your project may be aimed at restoring habitat for threatened species or endangered ecological communities.
 If it is, you’ll need a licence from the Department of Planning, Industry and Environment (DPIE).

 Discuss your project with a departmental staff member before you put in your grant application.
 In your application you’ll need to include the staff officer’s name and confirmation of your discussions.

 Some licence applications can take a long time to process.
 You should ask the departmental officer how long it might take to get a licence.

-Saving our Species (SoS) is a DPIE program to secure threatened plants and animals in the wild in NSW.
-You can use SoS to identify the type of management required for every threatened species in NSW.
+Saving our Species (SoS) is a DPIE program to secure threatened plants and animals in the wild in New South Wales.
+You can use SoS to identify the type of management required for every threatened species in New South Wales.